 - Heat milk in a small saucepan over medium heat (do not boil).
 Once small bubbles begin to form on sides of pan, stir in sugar, butter, and salt.
 Stir until butter is melted.
 Remove from heat and cool.

-- Punch dough down and turn it out onto a floured surface.
+- Turn dough out onto floured counter.

 - Preheat oven to 400 F.